HL7/davinci-epdx/input/pagecontent/payertopayerbulkexchange.md

 [Previous Page - Payer-to-Payer Exchange (single member)](payertopayerexchange.html)

 When requested by a Health Plan member, the Exchange of clinical data, as scoped by USCDI version 1 or version 3 and represented in FHIR by US Core 3.1.1 or 6.1.0, is a requirement of the Advancing Interoperability and Prior Authorization Rule published in February 2024.
 The rule requires Payers to support the bulk exchange of data for multiple members.

-The PDex Payer-to-Payer FHIR-based bulk data exchange in this section of the IG supports the exchange of data for multiple members.
+The PDex Payer-to-Payer FHIR-based bulk data exchange in this section of the IG supports the exchange of data for a single member, or multiple members.

 Bulk Payer-to-Payer exchange **SHALL** be accomplished by the use of the Bulk FHIR API specification.

 The Advancing Interoperability and Prior Authorization Final Rule requires that the Member consent to the retrieval of their data from their prior health plan.

+The Advancing Interoperability and Prior Authorization Final Rule requires that health plans **SHALL** limit the data exchanged to data with a service date no earlier than 5 years prior to the date of the data request.

+The Advancing Interoperability and Prior Authorization Final Rule requires that Prior Authorizations exchanged via the Payer-to-Payer Exchange API **SHALL** include the supporting clinical data used to make the prior authorization determination.
+The supporting data **SHALL** include unstructured data used in the prior authorization determination.

+The data returned by the Bulk Payer-to-Payer Exchange API **SHALL** include the following types of data:

+- US Core 3.1.1 Clinical Data with additional PDex defined Profiles.
+- Claims and Encounters, with financial data excluded as defined by Non-Financial ExplanationOfBenefit profiles defined in the [CARIN Consumer Directed Payer Data Exchange](http://hl7.org/fhir/us/carin-bb/) Implementation Guide.
+- Prior Authorizations and supporting clinical data as defined by this guide.

 ### Performing Bulk Data Exchange

 Payer-to-Payer Exchange is an "opt-in" choice for Members.
-Therefore, it is necessary for the requesting (or New) health plan to request permission (i.e., consent) from the Member to retrieve the data from their prior plan.
-As per the process for a single member exchange ([Payer-to-Payer (single Member)](payertopayerexchange.html)), the following data **SHALL** be exchanged with the prior plan for each Member that provides their consent:
+The requesting (or New) health plan **SHALL** request permission (i.e., consent) from the Member to retrieve the data from their prior plan.
+[Payer-to-Payer (single Member) Exchange](payertopayerexchange.html)), **SHALL** exchange the same data.

+The following data **SHALL** be exchanged with the prior plan for each Member that provides their consent in order for the prior plan to attempt to match the Member:

 - Patient Demographics
 - Prior Coverage